chizzletaz/BakeAndBinge/README.md

 - The amount of information is kept to a minimum.

 The user is given feedback, in order to enhance a pleasant user experience:
-- The user get’s a visual feedback during certain actions (e.g. focussing on, clicking on, hovering over buttons and links).
+- The user gets a visual feedback during certain actions (e.g. focussing on, clicking on, hovering over buttons and links).
 - Flash messages are used to confirm actions.
 - Modal pop ups are used as defensive programming, i.e. prompting the user if they are sure of their action.
-- The user get's a feedback when an error has occurred (warning text or via error handlers).
+- The user get's a feedback when an error has occurred (via warning text or error handlers).

 ### **The pages**
         FRONTEND